A lot of people have asked me to share a wire art tutorial on how we made Matilda and her web. Matilda is the little spider that

 Making Matilda the Spider

-I used some fishing gut to hang Matilda from the web.
 When I first hung her, I did it all wrong.
-It was only when hubby said “you do know that spiders spin out of their bums” that I realized my mistake 😀 Geez, I can name a spider’s leg bits but completely forgot where her spinnerets are.
+It was only when hubby said, “You do know that spiders spin out of their bums” that I realized my mistake 😀 Geez, I can name a spider’s leg bits but completely forgot where her spinnerets are.
 So much for trying to make her look realistic.

-And don’t forget to pin it for later if you like this wire art tutorial.
+Don’t forget to pin it for later if you like this easy wire art tutorial.

 So quick question, are you an arachnophobe or an arachnophile?
 Me, I’m definitely an arachnophile, I love them, my favorite is probably the rain spider.
 We have three in our house at the moment.
 Guess we’ll be getting some rain soon 😉

-As always sending you much love and tons of blessing.
+As always sending you much love and tons of blessings.
+Thank you for popping in for a visit.